gerardnynkeu/Portfolio-Data-Analytics/Walmart-Sales-Analysis-with-python/README.md

 This exploratory analysis provided key insights into Walmart’s sales trends.
 To deepen the analysis and enhance decision-making, future work could include:

+- **Predictive Modeling:**
-Predictive Modeling: Leverage machine learning models (e.g., Linear Regression, Random Forest, XGBoost) to forecast sales based on historical data and external factors.
+  - Leverage machine learning models (e.g., Linear Regression, Random Forest, XGBoost) to forecast sales based on historical data and external factors.

+- **Time Series Analysis:**
-Time Series Analysis: Apply forecasting techniques (e.g., ARIMA, Prophet) to capture seasonality, holiday effects, and long-term trends.
+  - Apply forecasting techniques (e.g., ARIMA, Prophet) to capture seasonality, holiday effects, and long-term trends.

+- **Market Basket Analysis:**
-Market Basket Analysis: Use association rule mining (e.g., Apriori, FP-Growth) to uncover customer purchasing patterns if item-level data is available.
+  - Use association rule mining (e.g., Apriori, FP-Growth) to uncover customer purchasing patterns if item-level data is available.

-Sentiment & External Data Integration: Incorporate social media sentiment, economic indicators, and competitor pricing for demand forecasting.
+- **Sentiment & External Data Integration:**
+  - Incorporate social media sentiment, economic indicators, and competitor pricing for demand forecasting.

+- **Advanced Feature Engineering:**
-Advanced Feature Engineering: Develop new variables such as moving averages, holiday impact, and store segmentation to improve predictions.
+  - Develop new variables such as moving averages, holiday impact, and store segmentation to improve predictions.

+- **Geospatial Analysis:**
-Geospatial Analysis: Analyze regional sales trends and optimize store performance using location data.
+  - Analyze regional sales trends and optimize store performance using location data.

+- **Dashboard Development:**
-Dashboard Development: Build interactive dashboards with Tableau, Power BI, or Plotly Dash for real-time insights.
+  - Build interactive dashboards with Tableau, Power BI, or Plotly Dash for real-time insights.

-Causal Inference & A/B Testing: Assess the impact of promotions, pricing, and in-store strategies on sales performance.
+- **Causal Inference & A/B Testing:**
+  - Assess the impact of promotions, pricing, and in-store strategies on sales performance.

+---

+These enhancements would provide a more comprehensive understanding of sales dynamics and drive better decision-making for future business strategies.